5 Ways To Have More Sex In 2020

 It should go without saying that all sex needs to be consensual — if your partner’s not in the mood, don’t pressure them.
 And if you don’t have a regular sex partner, don’t despair.
 Masturbation has many of the same benefits of sex — so much so that sexuality professionals often use the term “solo sex.”

-Whether you’ve got one partner, several partners, or just your hands (or your favorite vibrator), here’s how to have more sex in 2020.
+Whether you’ve got one partner, several partners, or just your hands (or your favourite vibrator), here’s how to have more sex in 2020.

 Schedule Sex